FAHEY, Damien: KIIS, 2010-11; KBIG, 2012-13. Damien started middays at MY/fm in early 2012 and moved to afternoons in late spring 2012.

 French, Don: KFWB, 1961-65.
 Don was working at KTSA-San Antonio in the late 1950s.
 In 1961 he left programming chores at KDWB-Minneapolis for sister Crowell-Collier station KFWB, working the nine-to-noon shift during the infamous strike that affected newsmen and the personalities.
 Don became the pd in 1964.
 Bobby Dale described Don as "the nicest guy."
 When he left Southern California, Don went to KJOY-Stockton, KNEW-San Francisco and to program WGR-Buffalo.
 In 1971 he was the manager of the San Antonio Columbia School of Broadcasting.
 By 1975, Don was in Anchorage radio.
 He died on November 28, 1982, in Minneapolis, after a prolonged illness.
 During his career he worked for Gordon McLendon, Crowell-Collier, WNBC-New York, WDAF-Kansas City and WTAE-Pittsburgh.

 Freund, Sue: KKBT, 1999-2006; KRTH, 2006-08.
 Sue was made general manager of "The BEAT" on April 15, 2003.
 She exited the station in October 2006 and within weeks joined KRTH as general sales manager.
 In February 2008, Sue left KRTH following a major downsizing at CBS Radio.
-She now works for Sirius Satellite Radio.
+She now is managing partner for Crossover Media Group Sales.

 Fricke, Jonathan: KFOX, 1973.
 While at KFOX, Jonathan worked for Bob Wilson as R&R's first Country Editor, including doing the Country Charts.
 He was hired by Warner Bros. to open the country division in Nashville.
 Jonathan now owns a publishing company in Nashville, MusicWorks International.